 Housing Assistance Payments - SHV participants will be required to pay at least 30% of adjusted household income as family share (total tenant payment) towards monthly homeownership costs.
-SHV assistance will be applied to either the first or second mortgage payment balance after factoring in the family share.
+SHV assistance will be applied to the first mortgage payment balance after factoring in the family share.
 To promote affordability of first time buying among very low-income households, HABC may pay the higher of the applicable HCV voucher payment standard or total monthly homeownership expenses, less the family share.